Part 3, Chapter 3 of the Act provides the following individual rights:

 You must communicate any information in clear and plain language that you are required to provide in Part 3.
 It is also your duty more generally to assist individuals to exercise their rights.

-Similar to the GDPR, the Act includes further provisions for individuals to exercise their rights through raising a complaint with the Information Commissioner, or taking matters to court.
+Similar to the UK GDPR, the Act includes further provisions for individuals to exercise their rights through raising a complaint with the Information Commissioner, or taking matters to court.

 The next sections explain each of these in more detail.